Detect

 Visma warning list criteria

-The Visma invoice sender warning list contains a user generated/crowdsourced list of companies suspected by users of the invoice service, or by a business partner of the sender, to be engaged in suspicious or fraudulent activities.
+The Visma invoice sender warning list is a crowdsourced list of companies suspected by users of Visma’s invoice services, or by a business partner of the sender, to be engaged in suspicious or fraudulent activities.

-As part of the warning list check Detect uses fraud reports from customers.
-See more details of fraud reporting and how to integrate to it.
+As part of the warning list check, Detect uses fraud reports from customers.
+See fraud reporting for details on how to integrate fraud reporting.

-The companies have been listed based on one or several of the following criteria.
-The overall selection to enter a company to the list is done on a case by case automated and manual evaluation.
+Companies are listed based on one or more of the following criteria.
+The decision to add a company to the list is made through a combination of automated and manual evaluation on a case-by-case basis.

-If you suspect a company is listed by mistake, please contact Visma through regular Visma support channels, or contact support.maventa@visma.com.
+If you suspect a company is listed by mistake, contact Visma through regular support channels or email support.maventa@visma.com.

 -